kevinveenbirkenbach/split-secret/Readme.md

 ## requirements

 ### system
-This software is developed for and on a [Arch Linux](https://archlinux.org/) system.
+This software is developed for and on an [Arch Linux](https://archlinux.org/) system.

 ### setup